JayPanoz/audiopkger/README.md

 Then it will search for audio files in the directory and list them in the manifest (`readingOrder`).
 Please make sure their filenames are in the correct order.

-If you don’t have a table of contents, you can tell the utility to create one automatically – from the `readingOrder`, although you will have to edit the entries of the navigation list.
+If you don’t have a table of contents, you can tell the utility to create one from the `readingOrder` automatically, although you will have to edit the entries of the navigation list.
 This will create a Primary Entry Page (`index.html`) with the table of contents and add it in the root directory.

 Once completed, a `publication.json` file will be added in the root directory.

 ### Package

 The `init` command doesn’t automatically package the audiobook.
-Indeed, you may have to edit the manifest and table of contents, especially as a pattern `Track + file-index` is used as the title of the chapter.
+Indeed, you may have to edit the manifest and table of contents, especially as a pattern `Track + file-index` is used as the title of the chapter (`name`).

 To package, run the following command: